 Former Scotland striker Billy Dodds: "I was at Dundee United at that point and Paul Sturrock was my manager.
 I remember him winding me up, saying big Sol Campbell was going to get me, but I played really well.

 "People say Hampden's got no atmosphere, but it was incredible that day.
 We were just so unlucky.
-Scholes scored twice when we were putting pressure on and I remember thinking "how are we 2-0 down here?".
+Scholes scored twice when we were putting pressure on and I remember thinking: 'How are we 2-0 down here?'
 When I hit the bar, I knew it wasn't going to be our day."

 From cruel journalism to Wenger's kindness

 Following the first-leg defeat at Hampden, the Scotland squad stayed in Troon before heading south to prepare for the second leg at Arsenal's training facilities.
-What Brown might not have expected was to be treated better in England than he was in his homeland.
+What Brown may not have expected was to be treated better in England than he was in his homeland.

 Brown: "We were in Troon and a reporter was pleading with me to do an interview with him outside.
 I only realised when I watched it on TV later that night that the interview finished with the reporter saying: "If Scotland fail to win at Wembley, it might be the end of the road for Craig."
 Next thing, the camera pans from my face to the street name the hotel is on - Craigend Road.
 It was brilliant journalism to be fair, but it was cruel.

 "We then headed down to Arsenal's training ground.
 We got put on a pitch beside the motorway, which wasn't really ideal because the players couldn't hear me, so Arsene Wenger insisted that I moved to his number one pitch.
 Going to England as a Scotland team, you'd expect hostility, but Wenger couldn't have been nicer.
 Of course, he isn't English.